 In Overcast, the “and” is removed and authors are always shown in the second style, regardless of how the feed is formatted.
 Everything looks neat and consistent.
 It doesn’t affect the functionality of the app, but it’s another nice touch.

-I don’t know what else Marco is doing to normalise feeds, but this one leapt out at me because the author information is so prominent, and I happen to maintain a feed which does include the “and”.
+this one leapt out at me because the author information is so prominent, and I happen to maintain a feed which does include the “and”.

 Update, 25 July 2014: Marco chimed in on Twitter to highlight one other aspect of his server-side normalisation of feeds:

 @alexwlchan I’m also stripping common prefixes from episode titles within a feed, so:

 Episode 2: B

 At the beginning of the latest episode of ATP, Marco talked a little more about the server-side parsing, the motivation behind using a server rather than processing RSS feeds client side, and dealing with malformed or incorrect XML.